pantos-io/research-go-ethrelay/README.md

 `dispute [blockHash]`: Disputes the submitted block header with the specified hash

+`generate [blockNumber]`: Generates and exports test data for the Ethrelay project

 `get block [blockHash]`: Retrieves the block with the specified hash

 `get transaction [txHash]`: Retrieves the transaction with the specified hash